elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-02.md

 ## Python - Tags

 * Exercise
-  - write a script to import the tags.csv  data from ml-latest-small into a new  “tags” index.
+  - write a script to import the tags.csv  data from ml-latest-small into a new  "tags" index.

 ---